SU-SWS/netlify-plugin-vault-variables/README.md

 The project specific folder eg `secret/data/projects/myProject/stuff`

-As environment variables get contextualized through plugins, there is no need to separate out dev/prod variables into separate folders.
+As environment variables get contextualized this plugin, there is no need to separate out dev/prod variables into separate folders.

 ## Vault